Hôtel de Ville, Chelles: History

 During the French Revolution, the abbey was destroyed and the nuns driven out.
 A local resident, Jean-Jacques Gasnier-Guy, acquired the site, including the cloisters of the abbey and the surrounding park, in the mid-19th century.
 He commissioned the current building, which was designed in the neoclassical style, built in brick with a cement render and was completed in around 1850.
 The new building incorporated the cloisters of the old abbey.
 The original design involved a main frontage of eight bays facing southwest onto the park.
 The central section of two bays was four storeys high, while the wings of three bays each were two storeys high.
 There was a segmental headed doorway in the second bay on the left, while the other bays were fenestrated with casement windows.
 At roof level, there was a pediment above the central section.
 The building passed to Jean-Jacques's son, Philippe Ambroise Gasnier-Guy, in 1872, and then to Philippe's widow, Jeanne Louise Estelle Koller in 1888.
 After Estelle's death in 1936, the town council acquired the building in 1937.
 It was then converted for municipal use and was officially re-opened by Fouchard on 1 April 1938.

 During the Paris insurrection, part of the Second World War, the French Forces of the Interior seized the town hall on 23 August 1944.
 However, after two days of fighting, German troops recaptured the building.
 They then arrested 25 local people at random, and lined up 14 of them against the wall of the town hall and shot them.
 They also blew up the central section of the town hall, using dynamite, before departing.
 The central section of the town hall was subsequently rebuilt but with three storeys instead of four.
+A plaque was also installed on the façade of the building to commemorate the lives of the 14 local people shot at the town hall, the 14 local people shot in the Bois de Boulogne massacre and 19 other local people who were killed by German forces in various other places.